 We’re about halfway through our Toronto Public Library events.
 They’ve been incredibly successful so far!
 Each community has been so welcoming and friendly.
 Thank you to everyone who has dropped off items for recycling.
 We look forward to meeting more of you as we continue visiting the diverse communities!
 Upcoming events

 Come out to a community collection and learn about electronic waste!
-Year two of community events with the Toronto Public Library’s “Our Fragile Planet” program continues.
+Year three of community events with the Toronto Public Library’s “Our Fragile Planet” program continues.
 Find the branch most convenient for you to dispose of your waste electronics.
-List of accepted items: Accepted items pdf Library Locations: (select branch for more details) Annette Public … Continue reading Events
+List of accepted items: Accepted items pdf Library Locations: (select branch for more details) Northern District … Continue reading Events

 With the rapid advancement of technology, electronic products have an increasingly rapid replacement rate.
 Electronic products are often inappropriately disposed of into the waste stream where they end up in landfill potentially harming the environment, as well as wasting valuable resources.
 Dropping off your used electronics for recycling ensures: Your e-waste is diverted from the … Continue reading Electronic Recycling